- Full-time: 37.5 hours

 Essential knowledge, skills and experience

-- Willingness to work irregular hours on occasions and for frequent international travel.
+- Willingness to work irregular hours occasionally and to undertake occasional international travel.